bTayFla/PtTracker/README.md

 (Mongoose is a standalone web server.
 Block port 8084 in your firewall for security)

 <h1>Running PtTracker (Linux)</h1>
+For security, make sure you add an <a href="http://www.htaccesstools.com/htpasswd-generator/">htaccess file</a> to your profitTrailer folder.

 <h2>Python 2</h2>
 If you have Python installed...

-Change directory into the folder where your file some.html or file(s) exist using the command cd /path/to/your/folder
+Change directory into the ProfitTrailer folder using the command cd /path/to/your/folder

 Start up a Python web server using the command python -m SimpleHTTPServer

-This will start a web server that hosts your entire directory listing, which will be made accessible through the following URL: http://localhost:8000
+This will start a web server that hosts your entire directory, which will be made accessible through the following URL: http://localhost:8000

 This approach is built in to any Python installation.